Productive holiday activities for your teenager

 Get a summer job or work experience

 Does your teen have a casual job yet?
-If not, perhaps they could pick up some summer work or organise work experience in an industry they’re interested in.
+If not, perhaps they could pick up some seasonal work or organise work experience in an industry they’re interested in.

 If your teen has retail experience, many retail stores look for Christmas casuals from November to January.
-These positions often pay well, with double time offered over the public holidays (always check this before applying) – great if your family is planning on staying at home this Christmas.
+These positions often pay well, with double time offered over the public holidays (always check this before applying) – great if your family is planning on staying at home over the festive period.
 It can, however, be competitive to get a position without prior retail experience.

-Here are some other places to start looking for casual summer jobs:
+Here are some other places to start looking for casual, short-term jobs:

-Ask your friends and neighbours if they need a babysitter (if your teen is good with kids) over the festive season.
+- Ask your friends and neighbours if they need a babysitter (if your teen is good with kids) over the holidays.

-Getting a paying job over the summer is a good way for your teen to start saving for big ticket items like a car.
+Getting a paying job over the school break is a good way for your teen to start saving for big ticket items like a car.
 It’ll also help them develop their budgeting skills – something they’ll definitely need as an adult.

 However, your teen may be more interested in getting experience in the field they’d like to build a career in.
 They may choose to approach local businesses or companies for work experience instead, which will boost their resume and give them a head start in their studies.